-Quiche is a short, fancy tart with a buttery crust and a rich, creamy filling.
-Mushrooms and leeks make this recipe extraordinary, full of flavor, and a wonderful dish for brunch, potlucks, picnics and to have frozen at all times, just in case.
+Quiche is the French name for a short, fancy tart with a buttery crust and a rich, creamy filling.
+It mainly differs from a pie in its height.
+Mushrooms and leeks make this recipe extraordinary, full of flavor, and a wonderful dish for brunch, potlucks, and to have frozen at all times, just in case.

 I'm used to making quiche, and this mushroom version is one of my favorites.
 Who doesn't like mushrooms and homemade pastry, right?
 They're a great flavor combination with leeks.

-Ham and cheese quiche is a frozen staple for us and a quick, comforting weekday dinner.
-We pop it in a medium oven and half an hour later have a mouthwatering savory tart ready to eat with a green salad.
+Ham and cheese quiche, for example, is a frozen staple for us and a quick, comforting weekday dinner.
+I pop it in a medium oven and half an hour later have a mouthwatering savory tart ready to eat with a green salad.

-A buttery crust is traditional, but you can also make a crustless quiche, a fantastic recipe for gluten-free diets, a light lunch, or as part of a brunch table.
+A buttery shortcrust is traditional to encase the filling, but you can also make a crustless quiche, which is a fantastic recipe for gluten-free diets, a light lunch, or as part of a brunch table.

-Vintage Kitchen tip: when it comes to quiche fillings, it's a wonderful way to clean your fridge, pretty much like a frittata or risotto.
+When it comes to quiche fillings, it's a wonderful way to clean your fridge, pretty much like a frittata or a risotto.
 Most vegetables, cheeses, and deli meats can go into a quiche.

 The quiche crust